almoce/til/docs/first person view moving control in 3d.md

 when a object moving in 2d we will have 2 direction, `x` and `y`, in 3d we will have 3 direction, `x`, `y` and `z`

-what are the properties we need to define the person moving
+what are the properties we need to defined the person/object moving action
 - position
 - speed
 - direction